arielsvn/arielsvn.github.io/_posts/2018-09-15-problems-with-laptop-hp-envy-15t-as100.md

 </div>
 </center><br/>

 Then I put everything together.
-I want to say this is a happy story, and that the laptop worked perfectly afterwards, but I'd be lying.
+I would love to say this is a happy story, and that the laptop worked perfectly afterwards, but I'd be lying.
 I have to continue searching to see what else might be causing this.
 It seems to be related with power, I will try to get a multimeter and test the power supply to ensure that it's working first.